 The title of this article takes the words of Alexander Nix, co-founder and CEO of ‘political consultancy’ Cambridge Analytica which at once claims not to deal in ‘fake news’, despite taking – right-wing – opinion and speculation and presenting these as ‘fact’, and one of its co-founders also being former White House strategist Steve Bannon.
-This is perhaps unsurprising when the Nix also admitted in the same interview with glacial cynicism, “It’s no good fighting an election on facts, it’s about emotion and hopes and fears”.
+This is perhaps unsurprising when Managing Director of the company, Mark Turnbull, has also admitted in the same interview with glacial cynicism, “It’s no good fighting an election on facts, it’s about emotion and hopes and fears” [updated 4th June 2018.
+See note below].
 His organization is currently under investigation by the Information Commissioner’s Office (ICO), which obtained a Court Order for a Warrant to enter its premises and retrieve records.
+The company announced it was closing in early May [updated 4th June 2018].

 Manipulating data to strategize propaganda is essentially what Cambridge Analytica the organization is about, applying instrumental reason to better serve interests of wealth and power through covert action.
 It harnesses pre-existing fears of a targeted electoral demographic to deliver election results serving these same interests of wealth and power – the 2016 Trump presidential election victory to which it contributed, being just the most glaring illustration.
 The activities of the ‘political consultancy’ like right-wing online publisher Breitbart are two immediate examples of the ‘disruption’ of what had previously been taken for granted by the established institutions of politics and the mass media: an accepted one-way transmission by power using accepted and established means of dissemination.